Perhentian Turtle Research

 - Must possess efficient time management to meet set deadlines

-- Must be competent in Windows OS, Microsoft Office and Microsoft Power BI
+- Must be competent in Windows OS and Microsoft Office.

 - First aid training is desirable but basic training can be provided upon arrival.